Ajinkya-Sonawane/nyu-tandon-resources/contributing.md

 git branch -u origin/main
 ```

+## Make sure all directory names are in lower case, just to keep a standard format

 **NOTE:** You should replace `YOUR-USER-NAME` with _your_ username.

 Now, whenever you type `git push` you'll push to your own forked repository, and when you type `git pull` you'll pull from nyu-tanon-resources's main repository.